bradgough/labs/HYCU/hycu_lab.rst

  ..
 Note ::Even though Nutanix storage container's can be used as an NFS target, HYCU recommend's using Volume Groups as 	an iSCSI target.

 4. Create a new container from Prism with at least 100GB of storage.
-(Picture 13)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image13.png

 5. Expose that container as a HYCU NFS target.
-(Picture 14)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image14.png

 6. Make sure target was successfully added.
-(Picture 15)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image15.png